haskell-beam/beam/docs/about/faq.md

 by using the
 `IsSql2003EnhancedNumericFunctionsAggregationExpressionSyntax`
 class.
 You can freely mix and match backends at any time (well, within the realms of possibility in terms of Haskell polymorphism).
-For example, the `beam-migrate` CLI tool loads backends at run-time and issues queries against them, without knowing the specifics of any particular backend.

 Finally, beam produces readable queries.
 Here is what opaleye produces on a left join: